 Generally, companies need to submit their audited accounts within 90 days of the company’s year-end.
 If for some reason, the audit will not be completed by the due date provided by the authority, companies may submit an Undertaking Letter from their auditor stating the audit is underway and will be submitted in due course.
 Normally such Undertaking Letters are to be approved by the authority and are likely to be accepted in the interim.
 However, it is imperative a company provides the audit report asap.

 MAIN REASONS WHY A COMPANY SHOULD MAINTAIN AUDITED ACCOUNTS:

 Listed below are the main reasons and the benefits of maintaining audited accounts for your organization these include:

 Up to date Records

 Companies who have the practice of maintaining audited accounts, will automatically maintain proper bookkeeping records and ensure all transactions are recorded regularly and in accordance with the acceptable accounting standards and practices.

 Management Decision Making

 Accounting error may prevent management from making correct decisions.
 Audited accounts will help in providing management with the correct financial data and results of operations of the company, in addition to having all transactions correctly recorded in accordance with International Financial Reporting Standards.

-Information included in audited financial statements is critical for decision making for an investor.
+The information included in audited financial statements is critical for decision making for an investor.
 Audited accounts provide a certain level of comfort and assurance on the financial situation of a company if accounts are audited.
 It will be easier for management to attract investors or raise capital if audited accounts are available.
-In addition, if a business has taken a bank loan or would like to take a bank loan, they will need to submit audited accounts to the bank.
+In addition, if a business has taken a bank loan or would like to take a bank loan, it will need to submit audited accounts to the bank.

 Reduces Risk of Fraud